 To win cooperation from strong-willed children, focus on not being adversarial, pleading, or fearful of resistance.
-These types of responses feel disrespectful or weak which diminish your authority and often open the door to power struggles.
+These types of responses feel disrespectful or weak which diminishes your authority and often opens the door to power struggles.
 Avoid these common responses.

 - Answering your kid’s “why?” when they already know the answer.
 You’ll end up defending yourself and trying to convince them to change their resistance.
 You don’t need their agreement in order to comply.